webwriter-app/webwriter/docs/creatingwidgets.md

 ```

 #### Choose your own web component library
 There are [many approaches to create web components](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/) other than Lit.
-While those are technically supported, you may run into unknown issues employing thes
+While those are technically supported, you may run into unknown issues employing these.

 For alternatives, refer to this table: